Rbotic/RLA-23-12/README.md

    ![Baudrate Configuration](https://github.com/Rbotic/RLA-23-12/blob/main/media/baudrate%20and%20connect.png)

 4. **Motor Control:**
    - Click on "Enable Motor" and send a position command in turns.
 The motor will rotate to the requested position.
-The actuator's output will rotate by $ (turns / 21.302) $.
-The exact reduction ratio is $ (60/13)^2 ≈ 21.3018 $
+The actuator's output will rotate by `(turns / 21.302)`.
+The exact reduction ratio is `(60/13)^2 ≈ 21.3018`
    ![Motor Control](https://github.com/Rbotic/RLA-23-12/blob/main/media/enable%20and%20pos%20motor.png)

    - Play around with it!
 Experiment with live plotting of variables such as position or motor phase current.